| | |

-Do you want to know if cloth diapers are really worth it?
-Read my honest pros and cons of cloth diapers vs. disposables.
+Do you want to know if cloth diapers are worth it?
+Read my honest pros and cons of cloth diapers vs. disposable diapers.

 Cloth diapers and disposable diapers on changing mat

 The information in this section comes from an interesting article in nature.
-People in warmer climates used to ‘potty train’ their babies from birth.
-They responded to cues babies gave when they needed to go in order to hold them away from themselves to stay clean.
+People in warmer climates used to ‘potty train’ their babies right from birth.
+They responded to cues babies gave when they needed to go to hold them away from themselves to stay clean.
 People all over the world still use this approach to this day.
 It is called elimination communication.
-In colder climates care takers used fur and some natural materials as moss or shredded soft bark to keep baby’s dry and clean.
-This was the first documented diaper and the system we still have to this days in cloth diapers and in disposables.
+In colder climates, caretakers used fur and some natural materials such as moss or shredded soft bark to keep babies dry and clean.
+This was the first documented diaper and the system we still have to this day in cloth diapers and disposables.

 Around the 1880s the safety pin was invented.
-This way you could rap cloth diapers around the waist of babies more tightly.
-In day care people washed cloth diapers industrially with harsh chemicals.
-That led to a high frequency of diaper rashes.
+This way you could wrap cloth diapers around the waist of babies more tightly.
+In daycare, people washed cloth diapers industrially with harsh chemicals.
+That led to a high frequency of diaper rashes and skin irritation.
 They changed the soaps and the problem started to disappear again.

-During the second World War people started using more and more disposable diapers.
-In this time they used cellulose as a disposable filling.
-It was not until 1960 that crylonitrile polymer was invited.
+During the Second World War, people started using more and more disposable diapers.
+At this time they used cellulose as a disposable filling.
+It was not until 1960 that acrylonitrile polymer was invited.
 The gel can absorb 100 times its weight without feeling wet.
 This made a huge difference in the use of disposable diapers, making them soon after the most used diaper in most of the world.

 Pros and cons of cloth diapers: Environment

-Thinking about water, energy, landfill and waste of the average use is certainly important.
-If you choose to buy your cloth diapers second hand, use renewable energy or recycling water you can make an even bigger positive impact on the environment.
+Thinking about water, energy, landfill, and waste of the average use is certainly important.
+If you choose to buy your cloth diapers second-hand, use renewable energy, or recycle water you can make an even bigger positive impact on the environment.

 Do cloth diapers really cost less than disposables?